 This procedure shaves down the back of the spinal canal and removes any bone, bone spurs, tissues, and disk material that may be causing a pinched nerve.

-Sometimes, it is possible to treat a pinched nerve in the neck at home with any of the following:
+Sometimes, a person may be able to treat a pinched nerve in the neck at home with any of the following:

 Cervical traction devices are also available for use at home.

-It is advisable to call a doctor if symptoms do not clear up after 4 weeks or if a person experiences any of the following symptoms:
+It is advisable to call a doctor if symptoms do not clear up after a few days or weeks or if a person experiences any of the following symptoms:

 - stiffness in the neck